netdata/netdata/collectors/python.d.plugin/varnish/README.md

-# varnish
+# Varnish monitoring with Netdata

-Module uses the `varnishstat` command to provide varnish cache statistics.
+Uses the `varnishstat` command to provide varnish cache statistics.

 It produces: